oehrasa/Oehrasa-Bookies-Addon/README.md

 1. Position mapart in inventory grid
 2. Enable the module
 3. Open up anvil
-4. Note : If the mapart has a longer column (Y) then take out the current map (had been named) and position the new map and redo
+4. Note : If the mapart has a longer column (Y) take out the current map (that had been named) and position (stitch) new map to same grid then redo
 </details>

 <details>
 <summary><b>Book-Import</b> - Automatically imports text files into signed books</summary>

 1. Enable the module
-2. Put the .txt file into folder : \minecraft\AutoBookshelf\books
+2. Put the .txt file into folder : `\minecraft\AutoBookshelf\books`
+3. _Recommend to use alongside Bookshelf-Filler module_
-3. Press set key in the module settings to continue to next file
+4. Press set key in the module settings to continue to next file
+> I will post the Python code soon
 </details>

 ## Credits